Identifying materials with charge-spin physics using charge-spin susceptibility computed from first principles: Conclusion

 \section{Conclusion}

-We have presented a new way of probing charge-spin coupling in quantum materials.
+We have presented a new way of probing charge-spin coupling in materials.
 It is based on the charge-spin susceptibility, a quantity that estimates the magnitude of the coupling between charge and spin degrees of freedom in a material.
 This quantity is straightforward to compute in a high-throughput workflow and when applied to a collection of layered materials containing transition metal atoms suggests that materials with high charge-spin coupling exhibit unconventional phenomena.

-All the materials in our test set known to present unconventional phases show average charge-spin susceptibilities $\chi_{cs} \geq 0.09$.
-Among the 16 materials with charge-spin susceptibility above this value only three have not been observed to show unconventional physics, a rather small rate of false positive identifications.
+All the materials in our test set known to present unconventional phases (green colored in Fig.~\ref{fig:ChargeSpin_unconv-conv}) show average charge-spin susceptibilities $\chi_{cs} \geq 0.09$.
+Among the 16 materials with charge-spin susceptibility above this value only three have not been observed to show unconventional physics, \ce{Sr2CoO4}, \ce{Sr2FeO4} and \ce{K2CoF4}, which is a rather small rate of false positive identifications.
 Perhaps more importantly, the false negative rate was zero within our test set.
 This rate is certainly good enough to motivate experimental investigation into materials.

 The computation of the charge-spin susceptibility for the materials in our test set was performed using DFT+U, a low-cost method which is sufficiently accurate to highlight the same qualitative trends found using the highly accurate many-body method fixed-node diffusion Monte Carlo.
-These calculations are inexpensive enough that they can be used in large-scale probes of the strength of the coupling between electronic and magnetic degrees of freedom in quantum materials.
+These calculations are inexpensive enough that they can be used in large-scale probes of the strength of the coupling between electronic and magnetic degrees of freedom in materials.
 The trends found here suggest that the charge-spin susceptibility is a valuable quantity for computational searches for new unconventional ground states, including unconventional superconductivity similar to iron-based and cuprate superconductors.